ABOUT THIS MAP

 Under affirming statewide curricular standards, K-12 local education agencies develop curriculum that includes positive representations of people who are LGBTQI+; Black, Indigenous, or people of color; people with disabilities, and all those who experience marginalization or erasure.

-• Seven states passed LGBTQI+ inclusive curricular standards laws that set a standard for locally created academic curriculum to include affirming representation of LGBTQI+ people in K-12 schools: California, Colorado, Illinois, Nevada, New Jersey, Oregon, and Washington.
+- Seven states passed LGBTQI+ inclusive curricular standards laws that set a standard for locally created academic curriculum to include affirming representation of LGBTQI+ people in K-12 schools: California, Colorado, Illinois, Nevada, New Jersey, Oregon, and Washington.

-• Nine states (California, Colorado, Illinois, Maryland, Massachusetts, New Jersey, Oregon, Rhode Island, and Washington) and the District of Columbia have policies requiring that sex education be inclusive of LGBTQI+ people.
+- Nine states (California, Colorado, Illinois, Maryland, Massachusetts, New Jersey, Oregon, Rhode Island, and Washington) and the District of Columbia have policies requiring that sex education be inclusive of LGBTQI+ people.
 In some states, providing sex education is required (e.g., California), while in others, local education agencies choose to provide sex education and, if they do so, instruction must be LGBTQI+ inclusive (e.g., Illinois).

-• Three states have policies encouraging LGBTQI+ inclusion in locally adopted curriculum: Connecticut passed a law directing the SEA to create an LGBTQI+ inclusive model curriculum and its SEA guidelines for sex education include instruction on sexual orientation, gender identity, and gender expression.
+- Two states have policies encouraging LGBTQI+ inclusion in locally adopted curriculum: Connecticut passed a law directing the SEA to create an LGBTQI+ inclusive core model curriculum and, separately, its recommendations for sex education are LGBTQI+ inclusive.
 Delaware passed a resolution encouraging the SEA to create a model LGBTQI+ inclusive curriculum.
-Model curriculum do not set a statewide standard for inclusion, but lower the bar for local education agencies to adopt inclusive curriculum.
-Vermont passed a law establishing a working group to review and recommend updates and additional standards to recognize fully the history, contributions, and perspectives of ethnic groups and social groups, including LGBTQI+ people.

 New and old efforts to censor curriculum impose direct and indirect barriers on the adoption of LGBTQI+ inclusive and culturally responsive curriculum by local education agencies.

-• Eleven states have laws censoring instruction on LGBTQI+ people and topics:
+- Eleven states have laws censoring instruction on LGBTQI+ people and topics:

-• Florida’s 2023 law and Iowa‘s law expressly restrict access to LGBTQI+ inclusive school library books and resources.
+- Florida’s 2023 law and Iowa‘s law expressly restrict access to LGBTQI+ inclusive school library books and resources.

-• A March 2024 settlement with the Florida State Board of Education neutralized many dangerously vague provisions in Florida’s 2022 law (e.g., teachers may respond to student questions and students may write about LGBTQI+ topics for a class project), but the statutory ban on inclusive instruction remains.
+- A March 2024 settlement with the Florida State Board of Education neutralized many dangerously vague provisions in Florida’s 2022 law (e.g., teachers may respond to student questions and students may write about LGBTQI+ topics for a class project), but the statutory ban on inclusive instruction remains.

-• Enforcement of Iowa’s law has been paused while a legal challenge moves forward that could permanently invalidate the law.
+- Enforcement of Iowa’s law has been paused while a legal challenge moves forward that could permanently invalidate the law.

-• Earlier attacks on inclusive learning in the 1980s and 1990s prohibited affirming representations of homosexuality in the context of K-12 sex or health education.
+- Earlier attacks on inclusive learning in the 1980s and 1990s prohibited affirming representations of homosexuality in the context of K-12 sex or health education.
 Four states (Louisiana, Mississippi, Oklahoma, and Texas) still have these so-called “No Promo Homo” laws.

-• Fifteen states (Alabama, Arkansas, Florida, Georgia, Idaho, Iowa, Kentucky, Mississippi, New Hampshire, North Dakota, Oklahoma, South Carolina, Tennessee, Texas, and Utah) have laws censoring instruction on race and sex-based structural inequality in K-12 schools.
+- Fifteen states (Alabama, Arkansas, Florida, Georgia, Idaho, Iowa, Kentucky, Mississippi, New Hampshire, North Dakota, Oklahoma, South Carolina, Tennessee, Texas, and Utah) have laws censoring instruction on race and sex-based structural inequality in K-12 schools.
 Sex-based structural inequality includes the assumption or imposition of sex stereotypes in legal, educational, and others systems that erases, excludes, or stigmatized LGBTQI+ individuals.

-• Arizona‘s 2021 law censoring instruction on race and sex-based structural inequality was subsequently struck down by its states supreme court.
+- Arizona‘s 2021 law censoring instruction on race and sex-based structural inequality was subsequently struck down by its states supreme court.

-• Utah‘s law restricts access to inclusive school libraries and enumerates “sexual orientation.”
+- Utah‘s law restricts access to inclusive school libraries and enumerates “sexual orientation.”

 Source: Analysis of state policy data by GLSEN, supported by state policy data collected and analyzed by Movement Advancement Project (MAP), SIECUS: Sex Ed for Social Change, and African American Policy Forum.
 GLSEN continues to assess and categorize states on this map based on updates to state laws and regulations.
 If you see a state on this map that needs an update, please email policy@glsen.org.